Loading...

 Plus, they have a long shelf life.

-Also, the beans provide protein, fibre, vitamins, and minerals too.
+Also, the beans provide protein, fiber, vitamins, and minerals too.

-Plus, they're relatively cheap compared to other protein sources and also count as one of your five a day too.
+Plus, they're relatively cheap, compared to other protein sources and also count as one of your 5 a day too.

-We're also gonna be using the oven for roasting, and we're gonna roast the veg with the oil and the jerk seasoning in the oven.
+We're also going to be using the oven for roasting and we're going to roast the veg with the oil and the jerk seasoning in the oven.

-They start to become sweeter; things like the carrots, for example, and the mushrooms develop more of an umami or a savoury taste.
+They start to become sweeter, things like the carrots, for example.

-Plus, the oil helps the heat to spread more evenly over the vegetables and sticks the seasoning to the veg and helps with the browning too.
+Plus, the oil helps the heat to spread more evenly over the vegetables and sticks to seasoning to the veg and helps with the browning too.

-Plus, the aromatic oils are released from the spices in the seasoning, creating delicious odours and flavours too.
+Plus, the aromatic oils are released from the spices in the seasoning, creating delicious odors and flavors too.

-We're also gonna be using the hob for boiling, simmering, and sauteing.
+We're also going to be using the hob for boiling, simmering, and sauteing.

 The vegetables start to soften.

-The heat breaks down the cell walls, that's a type of fibre, and the colour can change as well if it's cooked too long.
+The heat breaks down the cell walls as a type of fiber and the color can change as well if it's cooked too long.

-So they might become a dull green, for example.
+So there might become a dull green, for example.

 And there also could be nutrient losses in the water.